umbraco/UmbracoDocs/umbraco-cms/fundamentals/backoffice/property-editors/built-in-property-editors/markdown-editor.md

 There are three settings available for manipulating the **Markdown editor** property.

 * **Preview** toggles if a preview of the markdown should be displayed beneath the editor in the content view.
-* **Default value** is inserted if no content has been saved to the document type using this property editor.
+* **Default value** is inserted if no content has been saved to the Document Type using this property editor.
 * **Overlay Size** is used to select the width of the link picker overlay in the content view.

 ## Content Example